SidBarker/mbart-translation-api/README.md

 Arabic (ar_AR), Czech (cs_CZ), German (de_DE), English (en_XX), Spanish (es_XX), Estonian (et_EE), Finnish (fi_FI), French (fr_XX), Gujarati (gu_IN), Hindi (hi_IN), Italian (it_IT), Japanese (ja_XX), Kazakh (kk_KZ), Korean (ko_KR), Lithuanian (lt_LT), Latvian (lv_LV), Burmese (my_MM), Nepali (ne_NP), Dutch (nl_XX), Romanian (ro_RO), Russian (ru_RU), Sinhala (si_LK), Turkish (tr_TR), Vietnamese (vi_VN), Chinese (zh_CN), Afrikaans (af_ZA), Azerbaijani (az_AZ), Bengali (bn_IN), Persian (fa_IR), Hebrew (he_IL), Croatian (hr_HR), Indonesian (id_ID), Georgian (ka_GE), Khmer (km_KH), Macedonian (mk_MK), Malayalam (ml_IN), Mongolian (mn_MN), Marathi (mr_IN), Polish (pl_PL), Pashto (ps_AF), Portuguese (pt_XX), Swedish (sv_SE), Swahili (sw_KE), Tamil (ta_IN), Telugu (te_IN), Thai (th_TH), Tagalog (tl_XX), Ukrainian (uk_UA), Urdu (ur_PK), Xhosa (xh_ZA), Galician (gl_ES), Slovene (sl_SI)

+### Language Code Usage

+When using the API, you should use the two-letter language codes (like "en", "fr", "de") in your requests.
+These short codes will be automatically converted to the full mBART language codes (e.g., "en_XX", "fr_XX") internally.

+The automatic language detection will attempt to identify the source language of your text and map it to the appropriate mBART language code.
+If the detected language is not supported by mBART, it will fall back to English.

+### Troubleshooting Common Issues

+1. **Text Not Being Translated**: If you receive a response where the translated text is the same as the input, check:
+   - The source and target languages are different
+   - Both languages are in the supported languages list
+   - The language detection is correctly identifying your source text (check logs)

+2. **Language Detection Issues**: If automatic language detection isn't working properly:
+   - Provide the source language explicitly in your request
+   - Make sure your input text is long enough for reliable detection (at least a few words)
+   - Check the logs for language detection warnings or errors

+3. **Error Messages**: Common error messages and their solutions:
+   - "Language X not found in supported mBART languages": Use one of the supported language codes listed above
+   - "Invalid target language code": Make sure you're using a two-letter language code from the supported list
+   - "Source/Target language not supported by the translation model": The language is not in mBART's vocabulary

 ## Model Loading Behavior

 The serverless handler can load the mBART model in two ways: